lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 These basic factual questions, about what is in the various eighteenth century digital corpora that represent “mass” 18thC holdings for scholars, matter because [].
-Even though the specific numbers are likely to change as these digital holdings are continuously updated, my investigation of an archive “snapshot” matters because []
+Even though the specific numbers are likely to change as these digital holdings are continuously updated, my investigation of an archive “snapshot” matters because [they show how questions of fact can (and cannot) be answered?]